voegtlel/jtabletpresenter/README.md

  * `editor.defaultPen.color` (Color, FF000000): Color of the pen
  * `editor.scribble.drawThreshold` (float, 0.0): The Threshold, at which drawing will start.
 Can be used to prevent squiggles.
  * `editor.screenshot.hideDelay` (float, 0.2): Time in sec to wait for taking the screenshot after hiding the window (to skip the hiding animation).
+ * `editor.image.lockRatio` (boolean, false): If true and if the document uses a fixed ratio, the ratio of images is kept fixed when drawing.

 ### Document
  * `document.background.color` (color, FFFFFFFF): Background color for the whole document